Conformal Prediction for Long-Tailed Classification

 \section{Introduction}

 Prediction sets are useful because they replace a single fallible point prediction with a set that is likely to contain the true label.
-In classification, prediction sets are most useful in settings \emph{with many classes}, as they provide a selection ofcandidate labels that human decision makers can verify.
+In classification, prediction sets are most useful in settings \emph{with many classes}, as they narrow down the label space to a set of labels that human decision makers can then verify.
 Consider an amateur plant enthusiast who wants to identify a plant.
 The enthusiast struggles to identify plants on their own, but when presented with a short list of possible matches, it is easy for them to go through the list and select the correct species (\eg by comparing their plant with images of potential matches).

 Another key characteristic of plant identification is its \emph{extremely long-tailed class distribution}.
 As shown in \Cref{fig:class_distributions_plantnet}, there are thousands of images of common plants but only a handful for rare plants.
 Such skewed distributions also appear in animal identification and disease diagnosis.
 An added challenge is that we often care even more about identifying instances of the rare classes than the popular ones.
 In botany, scientists may want to prioritize the acquisition of examples of endangered plant species, which fall in the tail (\Cref{fig:class_distributions_plantnet}).
 In medicine, catching the few cases of an aggressive cancer early matters more than perfectly classifying common benign lesions.
 In collaborative human-AI systems where a human generates labels based on AI recommendations and these labels are used to improve the predictive model in future training rounds, neglecting niche classes can accelerate ``model collapse'' \citep{shumailov2024ai}, shrinking the model's effective label space over time and degrading accuracy.
 This motivates pursuing prediction sets where all classes have a high probability of being correctly included in the prediction set.
 Beyond training good predictive models in this setting, an additional challenge for post-hoc uncertainty quantification is that most available examples of rare classes are used for model training, leaving these classes with few or zero holdout examples to use for calibrating uncertainty quantification methods.